microsoft/fluentui/packages/react-utilities/etc/react-utilities.api.md

 AlternateAs extends keyof JSX.IntrinsicElements = never> = IsSingleton<Extract<Type, string>> extends true ?
 WithSlotShorthandValue<SlotProps<Type>> | SlotAs<AlternateAs> : 'Error: Slot type must not be not a union.
 Use SlotAs to support additional types.';

 // Warning: (ae-forgotten-export) The symbol "WithSlotRenderFunction" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "IntrisicElementProps" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)
 export type SlotAs<AlternateAs extends keyof JSX.IntrinsicElements> = {